ModelEarth/data-pipeline/industries/naics/README.md

 The Jupyter Notebook for industry data preparation resides in [naics-annual.ipynb](naics-annual.ipynb).

+We use naics-annual.ipynb to generate country, states and county files.
+Zip code file generation resides in [community-zipcodes](/community-zipcodes/).

 In your webroot, create a virtual environment and install libraries.
 Using the root will allow you to send output to the community-data repo.